glycerine/goq/README.md

 ~~~

 The 'runGoqWorker' script in the Goq repo shows how to automate the ssh and start-workers sequence.
 Even easier: start them automatically on boot (e.g. in /etc/rc.local) of
 your favorite cloud image, and workers will be ready and waiting for you when you bring up that image.
+Do not run goq as root; your regular user login should work just fine.

 using the system: goq command reference